Norwegian Wood

 in some long, narrow space until she herself had become long and

 narrow.
 And a lot prettier than I remembered.
-I wanted to tell her that,
+I wanted to tell her

 but couldn't find a good way to put it.